t3knoid/homelab/join_an_ubuntu_2404_host_to_active_directory_domain.md

+---
+title: "🔗 Joining an Ubuntu 24.04 Host to Active Directory"
+---

 # 🔗 Joining an Ubuntu 24.04 Host to Active Directory

 This guide details the process of joining an **Ubuntu 24.04** host to the **refol.us Active Directory domain**.